 - That man goes to work every day with successful women who are also wives and mothers — many of them single mothers.
 And plenty of them are really hot.
 Women can and do it all.
-But not entitled ones.
+(But not entitled ones.)

 - Increasingly, judges who insist that stay-at-home moms get back to work ASAP are often females — judges who themselves had to claw their way to the bench in a chauvinist industry, while their children enjoyed perfectly nice child care.
-Male judges are sick of educated, competent, healthy women arguing that they should not have to work — many of whom have professionally hard-working wives (or ex-wives to whom they bitterly pay alimony).
+Male judges are sick of educated, competent, healthy women arguing that they should not have to work — as many of of these guys have professionally hard-working wives (or ex-wives to whom they bitterly pay alimony).
 The sympathy for this thinking is simply out of step with the times.

 I do work!
 I am building a business / doing art / going back to school.
 We agreed I would get this off the ground, and he would support me!

 Again, I get that was the verbal contract, and it is now not being honored.

 The good news is that I can attest to hearing countless stories of women who left an unhappy marriage, only to find themselves surprised by their success — and a bit dismayed at the realization that they'd held themselves back professionally, creatively and financially for the sake of pandering to a man's ego.
-That was my story.